-- The need for test stimulation and probability of the test's success.

 - The risk of failure.

 - The long-term commitment.

 - The need for surgical revision.

 - The adverse effects.

 The NICE guideline also recommends telling women how to self-refer for prompt specialist review if symptoms return following a percutaneous SNS procedure.

 Recommendations on clinical management of lower urinary tract symptoms in men from NICE (2015a) include: